PhD/MA English, Princeton University; BA English, Carleton College

 Recently, I have become particularly fascinated by the problem of world literature.
 More specifically, I’ve developed an interest in what we scholars mean by world when we talk about “world literature.”
 What does that world look like, and why?
 Which writers (and from where) are included in that world?
 What are the requirements for citizenship in the so-called “world republic of letters”?
 Who makes or enforces those requirements?
 These questions precipitated an article on what I called “the introverted novel,” which appeared recently in PMLA.
 These questions also continue to drive my current scholarly work, though perhaps in less obvious ways.

 Broadly speaking, my areas of research include African literature and culture (Anglophone, Francophone, Swahilophone), postcolonial literature, global modernisms (including British and American), ecophilosophy, and theories of the novel.
-I have published and presented on writers as diverse as Samuel Beckett, Driss Chraïbi, Willa Cather, Joseph Conrad, Martin Heidegger, D. H. Lawrence, Emmanuel Mbogo, Ngũgĩ wa Thiong’o, Ferdinand Oyono, and Said Ahmed Mohamed.
+I have published and presented on writers as diverse as Samuel Beckett, Driss Chraïbi, Willa Cather, Joseph Conrad, Martin Heidegger, D. H. Lawrence, Emmanuel Mbogo, Ngũgĩ wa Thiong’o, Ferdinand Oyono, Said Ahmed Mohamed, Adam Shafi, and Wole Soyinka.